 Model releases should be obtained from subjects – including, but not limited to, students, university employees and alumni – at all photo/video shoots in which subjects know in advance that they will be participating.
-Examples of this type of shoot include scheduled shoots with students and faculty in research labs and planned/scheduled drone shoots.
+Examples of this type of shoot include scheduled shoots with students and faculty in classrooms or research labs and planned/scheduled drone shoots.

 In situations in which subjects do not know in advance that they will be photographed or captured on video, the photographer/videographer should try to get a model release but not impede the event or action taking place.
 The primary example of this is graduation.

-If it is not possible to get a photo release without impeding the event or action taking place, the photographer should try to get the subject’s name, email and phone number to contact him/her later and get a release signed.
+If it is not possible to get a model release without impeding the event or action taking place, the photographer should try to get the subject’s name, email and phone number to contact him/her later and get a release signed.
 At minimum, the photographer/videographer should try to get the person’s name as additional research after the event can yield contact information.

 Duration of Release